solaranamnesis/ottohahn/full-text-english.md

 There are, however, very small, sharply outlined places in this animal-bone stone, which could probably (but not necessary) be from the beginning rocks.
 These are slate-blue, uncommon inclusions with 3 - 5 mm. diameters lacking definite recurring forms, which include distinct cystals in their grayish mass, these are on average either squares or rhombuses, at other times it includes hexagons.
 This mineral can be either augite or olivine.
 Here the crystalline form pronounces in favor of a mineral.
 The sole existence of this speaks for my views.
 Why have the crystals not grown themselves identically everywhere?
 And why should there not be hollow cavities remaining in the organisms?
 It is known that fillers in organic forms later crystallize.
 And, in the end-filled organic forms cavities are found, in which their outlines look like surfaces recessing at an angle.

 The reason, for why I acknowledge that these inclusions are inorganic parts of the chondrites, as actual meteoritic stone (sone in the stone), is, since the outlines do not give the indication, that their form does not address itself as being organic.
-These inclusions may be deposits of an already developed rocky mass or they have may have only developed in the cavities.
+These inclusions may be deposits of an already developed rocky mass or they may have only developed in the cavities.

 This situation is possible, even probable, that it was a falling-in of pieces of already deposited rock, that were fully developed, and does not need to be denied: it does not knock on the fact, that in the olivine strata formations exist and that these are the cause of the construction of the planet bodies, their self-constructed development and complex composition.